Health Protection (Coronavirus, Restrictions) (England) Regulations 2020: Legal basis

-As with the original regulations, this statutory instrument was introduced by Secretary of State for Health and Social Care, Matt Hancock, using emergency powers under the Public Health (Control of Disease) Act 1984.
-The legal basis for the use of the powers was stated to be as before.
-The regulations came into force at 11.00am on April, and were laid before parliament at 12.30pm on the same day.
+The amendments were made under the same emergency powers as the main regulations.
+They came into force at 11.00am on April, and were laid before parliament at 12.30pm on the same day.
 The Secretary of State again used section 45R of the 1984 act to enact the regulations "by reason of urgency" subject to retrospective approval by resolution of each House of Parliament within twenty-eight days.

 Changes to the regulations

 SI 2020/447 corrected some errors in the original drafting, and dealt with some unintended consequences.
 In connection with the restrictions on movement, it changed the wording from "no person may leave the place where they are living without reasonable excuse" to "no person may leave or be outside of the place where they are living without reasonable excuse" – thereby requiring a person travelling outside the home to have a reasonable excuse for the entire away-from-home period, and not just at the point of leaving the property.

 To allow people to grieve for lost friends or household members, a new 'reasonable excuse' was added to allow some visits to burial grounds and gardens of remembrance.
 It was made clear that outdoor swimming pools must remain closed, but that livestock markets could continue.
 Cash points could also remain operational.